aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/README.md

 <sup> <a href="https://discordapp.com/channels/879495735912071269/937480820594208808/1203010918833721446">Discord Server of Speeduino 02-02-2024 </a> </sup>
 </div>

-&nbsp; Since this is an open hardware project, the main selection of choice for the operating system will be Android Auto for the main LCD screen , in the center console.
-Nowadays there are a plenitude of "open auto" solutions using a raspberry pi.
+&nbsp; Since this is an open hardware project, the main selection of choice for the operating system will be Android Auto for the main LCD screen, in the center console.
+Nowadays there is a plenitude of "open auto" solutions using Raspberry Pi.
 I'll be designing the hardware electronics made to fit an SoC module, and I'll be starting with NVidia's Jetson Nano.
-In the following YouTube video there's a good example of a traditional media unit https://www.youtube.com/watch?v=RgbHXTHUnQw <br>
+In the following YouTube video, there's a good example of a traditional media unit https://www.youtube.com/watch?v=RgbHXTHUnQw <br>

 Read more about ...
 - [Open Hardware Design Considerations](https://github.com/aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/wiki/Open-Hardware-Design-Considerations)